NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Ring of Lies.md

 * * *

-**Effect** Snapping your fingers on the hand that wears the ring causes the ring to cast [[Spells/Honeyed Words|Honeyed Words]] on you with no visual manifestations of a spell being cast.
+**Effect** Snapping your fingers on the hand that wears the ring causes the ring to cast [[Honeyed Words|Honeyed Words]] on you with no visual manifestations of a spell being cast.

 *Source: Pathfinder GM Core*
 *ORC*